karam-koujan/mini-pytorch/README.md

 1. Include the library `mini-pytorch.a` in your project:
    - Link the `mini-pytorch.a` static library when compiling your program.
 For example:
      ```bash
-     gcc -o your_program your_program.c -L. -lmini-pytorch
+     cc -o your_program your_program.c -L. -lmini-pytorch
      ```

 2. Use the provided headers (e.g., `tensor.h`) to access the library's functionality.